Xuedinan/MessageBox/README.md

     - Review message
         - Return empty message when no message exsit
         - Print out historical message for the user
-            *- Option: provide English and Chinese options.*

-    - User write message to selected user and program save it to database *- Option: using ChatGPT to save with English and Chinese text*
+    - User write message to selected user and program save it to database

 3. User log out and exit program

 Simple work-flow